Banzobotic/dymaxilang/readme.md

 print("hello world"[0]); // hi
 ```

-Instead you can use the `chars` function to dump the string into the global hashmap.
+Instead, you can use the `chars` function to dump the string into the global hashmap.

 ```rust
 let hi = "hello world";